Captain Fantastic and the Brown Dirt Cowboy: History

 The album contains an "Easter egg" in the form of lyrics to an unperformed song, "Dogs In The Kitchen," which was included in the Lyrics booklet accompanying the album.
 According to John's official website, in addition to the album tracks and singles, and the lyric for "Dogs in the Kitchen," the following songs were written but not recorded during the sessions: "You Know Me—Jealousy" (for which Elton and Bernie wrote both music and lyrics), and the instrumentals "Golden Boy" and "Passing Phase."

+Content

+The first disc consists entirely of the 2016 remaster of the album, while the second disc consists of various takes and various live performances of the album's tracks from 2005.

+Background and release

+John announced the set on 8 September 2025, and the announcement was quickly picked up and published by magazines and news sites.
+It was released on 24 October that same year.

 Sequel

 The 2006 album The Captain & the Kid is the sequel, and continues the autobiography where Captain Fantastic leaves off.

 Cover art

-The intricate cover art was designed by pop artist Alan Aldridge, drawing fantastic imagery from the Renaissance painting The Garden of Earthly Delights by Hieronymus Bosch.
+The intricate cover art was designed by pop artist Alan Aldridge, illustrated in collaboration with Harry Willock, drawing fantastic imagery from the Early Netherlandish painting The Garden of Earthly Delights by Hieronymus Bosch.
 The original LP package also included two booklets; a "Lyrics" booklet and another booklet called "Scraps", which collected photos and snippets of reviews, personal diary entries and other memorabilia of John and Taupin during the years that are chronicled on the album.
 The original LP also contained a poster of the album's cover.

 In 1976, Bally released a Capt.
-Fantastic pinball machine with artwork by Dave Christensen of Elton John in his "pinball wizard" character from the movie Tommy.
+Fantastic pinball machine with artwork by Dave Christensen of Elton John as his The Champ character from the movie Tommy.
 In 1977, Bally released a "home model" version with artwork by Alan Aldridge.